- Eligibility Conditions to Buy an HDB Resale Flat

 As for PLH flats, they come with additional ownership criteria, like subsidy crawl back and a 10-year minimum occupation period (MOP).

-Besides Prime Location Housing, the HDB has come out with a completely new categorisation of HDB flats, as announced by Prime Minister Lee Hsien Loong during his National Day Rally speech on 21 August 2023.
-Instead of classifying HDB flats by mature and non-mature estates, they will be re-classified as Standard, Plus, and Prime HDB flats.
+Besides Prime Location Housing, the HDB has come out with a completely new categorisation of HDB flats, first announced by Prime Minister Lee Hsien Loong during his National Day Rally speech on 21 August 2023.
+Instead of classifying HDB flats as mature and non-mature estates, they will be re-classified as Standard, Plus, and Prime HDB flats.

-These new HDB flat classifications will take effect from BTO flats that will be launched in the second half of 2024.
+These new HDB flat classifications will take effect for BTO flats launching from October 2024 onwards.

 What Housing Loan to Apply

 Decide what housing loan to apply for – an HDB concessionary loan or a Bank loan?
-For an HDB housing loan, you can get up to 80% financing of the purchase or valuation price, whichever is lower.
-The balance of 20% can be paid in CPF &/or cash.
-For a bank loan, you can only get up to 75% financing of the purchase or valuation price.
-The balance of 25% must be paid in cash (minimum 5%) and the rest in CPF (see below).
+You can get up to 75% financing of the purchase or valuation price, whichever is lower.
+If you are taking an HDN loan, the balance of 25% can be paid in CPF &/or cash.
+However, for a bank loan, the balance of 25% must be paid in cash (minimum 5%) and the rest in CPF (see LTV infographic below).

-At the same time, do take note of the Change In CPF Usage And Housing Loan Rules as this will have an impact on the amount of CPF funds you can use for your purchase.
+At the same time, do take note of the Change In CPF Usage And Housing Loan Rules as this will impact the amount of CPF funds you can use for your purchase.

 HDB Flat Application Process - New HDB Flat Eligibility (HFE) Letter

 Starting on May 9th, 2023, the Housing and Development Board (HDB) will implement a new application process for purchasing a flat.
-This process involves the issuance of a new document called the HDB Flat Eligibility (HFE) letter.
+This process involves issuing a new document called the HDB Flat Eligibility (HFE) letter.

-The purpose of this letter is to provide potential flat buyers with a comprehensive overview of their options for housing and financing before they begin the home-buying process.
+The HFE letter aims to provide potential flat buyers with a comprehensive overview of their options for housing and financing before they begin the home-buying process.

 The HFE letter will replace the current HDB Loan Eligibility (HLE) letter.
-It will inform prospective buyers upfront about their eligibility to purchase a resale flat, as well as the amount of CPF housing grants and HDB housing loan they are eligible for.
+It will inform prospective buyers upfront about their eligibility to purchase a resale flat, and the amount of CPF housing grants and HDB housing loans they are eligible for.

 Essentially, the HFE letter aims to provide flat buyers with a clear understanding of their options and help them make informed decisions about their home purchases.